azerothcore/mod-ip2nation/README.md

 The data is gathered from http://www.ip2nation.com/ip2nation

+AzerothCore or the author of the module does not take any credit for the data that is provided within the SQL files.
+All the credit for this data goes to http://www.ip2nation.com/

 ## Import into database

 There are two alternatives to import this into your auth database, either manually or using the DB assambler.